 Concordia Students visit Sacramento

-Director of the Center for Public Policy Keith Curry, Jachin Anrig, State Senator Mimi Walters, Keane Anrig and Sean Rhyme on the floor of the California State Senate during the recent Legislative Seminar.
+Director of the Center for Civics Education Keith Curry, Jachin Anrig, State Senator Mimi Walters, Keane Anrig and Sean Rhyme on the floor of the California State Senate during the recent Legislative Seminar.
 Concordia students joined nearly 100 students from other California universities to hear firsthand from legislators, state constitutional officers, lobbyists, journalists, and staff members on the workings of the California state government.
-For the full story from the Concordia Courier, please click here.
+For the full story from the Concordia Courier, please click the button below.

 The Daily Pilot

 Commentary: the state of our city is strong